semimod/DMT-core/doc/source/automatic_testing/automated_test.rst

 .. code-block:: bash

-  pytest --cov=DMT/core/ --cov=DMT/extraction --cov-append test/test_xtraction_no_gui/
+  pytest --cov=DMT/ --cov-append test/test_interface_ngspice/test_*.py

 Additionally `--cov-append` is used to append the new results to the already existing ones.
-This is done the same way for the HICUM/L0 module and then finally while testing HICUM/L2, additionally 2 reports are generated:
+This is done the same way for the ngspice module and then finally while testing xyce, additionally 2 reports are generated:

 .. code-block:: bash

-  pytest --cov-report term-missing --cov-report html --cov=DMT/core/ --cov=DMT/extraction --cov=DMT/hl2 --cov-append test/test_xtraction_hl2/ > coverage_report.txt
+  pytest --cov-report term-missing --cov-report html --cov=DMT/ --cov-append test/test_interface_xyce/test_*.py | tee coverage_report.txt

   * On one hand, the regular output is appended by the untested lines (`--cov-report term-missing`) and saved into `coverage_report.txt`.